aerogluMU/aerogluMU/README.md

 <h1 align="center">Hi 👋, I'm Alperen Eroğlu</h1>
 </div>
-I am a young electrical and electronics engineer 👨‍💻 who continues his undergraduate education 👨🏻‍🎓, is eager to learn 🤓, has high working energy 💪, is strong in human relations 👌, is suitable for teamwork ✍️, and is social 🙋‍♂️.
+I am a young electrical and electronics engineer 👨‍💻 is eager to learn 🤓, has high working energy 💪, is strong in human relations 👌, is suitable for teamwork ✍️, and is social 🙋‍♂️.

 I worked with various subjects such as software, embedded systems, microcontrollers, circuit board design and drawing, web development and image processing.